Nelsonochoam/nelsonochoam.com/content/blog/welcome/index.md

 > **HELLO WORLD!!**, _(I guess that is the first thing you write if you are a software developer)_, and welcome to my blog.

-I have been writting software for the last 6 years (2020) professionally, but actually I also studied something called Systems Engineering back home (Venezuela) where I used to live before moving to Canada ... and I wrote tons of bad code at school, but anyways...
-After all this years I decided I wanted to try out writting about this whole journey I have had (and maybe some unrelated stuff) and the hard lessons that I have learned, with the hopes that it can help someone out there and also to help me keep getting better.
+I have been writting software for the last 6 years (2020) professionally, but actually I also studied something called Systems Engineering back home (Venezuela) where I used to live before moving to Canada ... and I used to write tons of bad code at school, but anyways...
+After all these years I decided I wanted to try out writting about this whole journey I have had _(and maybe some unrelated stuff)_ and the hard lessons that I have learned, with the hopes that it can help someone out there and also to help me keep getting better.

 Just to be clear